MrPowers/eli5_ruby_cs/chapters/stack.md

 ![books](https://github.com/MrPowers/eli5_ruby_cs/blob/master/pictures/stack/books.png)

-A stack is an array and can be modeled as follows:
+A stack is an array and can be modeled as follows (the top of the stack is the end of the array):

 ```ruby
 class Stack < Array